machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 At configuration level, the provider supports one base MCP group and additional indexed MCP groups, so multiple MCP servers can be registered.

-### TOML ACL configuration properties for the first MCP server
+### ACT TOML configuration properties for the first MCP server

 - `MCP.url`
 - `MCP.name`
 - `MCP.description`
 - `MCP.authorization`

-### TOML ACL configuration properties for additional MCP servers
+### ACT TOML configuration properties for additional MCP servers

 The provider also supports numbered groups such as: